vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 *2011 Origin and Spread of the Pāśupata Movement.
 About Heracles, Lakulīśa and Symbols of Masculinity. in: Tikkanen, Bertil & Albion M. Butters (eds.),

-‘P¯urvāparapraj˜nābhinandanam’, East and West, Past and Present:
+‘Pūrvāparapraj˜nābhinandanam’, East and West, Past and Present:

 Indological and Other Essays in Honour of Klaus KarttuneṇHelsinki.
 Studia